mdlincoln/hypothesisr/cran-comments.md

 0 ERRORS | 0 WARNINGS | 1 NOTE

-New submission

 License components with restrictions and base license permitting such:
   MIT + file LICENSE
 File 'LICENSE':
   YEAR: 2016
-  COPYRIGHT HOLDER: Matthew Lincoln

-Possibly mis-spelled words in DESCRIPTION:
-  API (3:38, 7:32)

-- API is an acronym for Application Programming Interface.

 ## Downstream dependencies